bastientanesie/demo-phinx-faker/README.md

 The `-s User -s Post` parameters tells Phinx to explicitly run the `User` seed first, then the `Post` seed.
 We do this in order to ensure that the `User` table contains some data, so that we can use those to fullfil the foreign key `Post.idUser`.

+## Doctrine Migration alternative

+You can find a [Doctrine Migration](https://github.com/doctrine/migrations) version of this demo at [bastientanesie/demo-doctrine-migration](https://github.com/bastientanesie/demo-doctrine-migration), without database seeding and Faker.